Applications

 PzF Coating for Vascular Devices

-AVascular devices operate in a demanding biological environment where device surfaces may contact circulating blood, plasma proteins, platelets, red blood cells, white blood cells, coagulation factors, and complement-related proteins.
+Vascular devices operate in a demanding biological environment where device surfaces may contact circulating blood, plasma proteins, platelets, red blood cells, white blood cells, coagulation factors, and complement-related proteins.
 Because these interactions occur at the surface, the blood-contacting interface can be an important part of vascular device development.

 PzF Coating for Stents